lfuentes1/education-ai/README.md

 # Welcome to Letty's Github!

-I am a Product Manager transitioning into AI Product Management.
+This project demonstrates a systematic framework for evaluating and improving AI agents in education, addressing the challenges of quality and effectiveness for EdTech AI apps, where teacher trust is of utmost importance.

 During the Summer of 2025, I took a class on [AI Evals for Engineers and Product Managers](https://maven.com/wrap-up/e39f711e) to learn how to analyze, measure, and improve the outputs provided by LLMs.
-I had heard great things about the class and was not disappointed.

-In this repo, I highlight my learnings and the project that I worked on to practice what I learned in class, as well as independent learning that I have engaged in to enhance the material learned in class.
-Given that I have over 5 years of experience in education technology (EdTech), this project focuses on education, specifically an education chatbot.
+Using my new knowledge and drawing on over 5 years of EdTech product management experience, I embarked on a project to create an education chatbot that assists teachers in creating lesson plans.

+In this repo, I explain the project starting with the analysis phase.

 **Project Description:  COMPLETE**